 Most everything was familiar, but the prindle confused dad at first.
 Instead of Park R N D (…), this one said

 P R N 🄳 D (…), and had an

 I’ve written before about the Toastcat Effect; that time about a car—a Caprice, even—but this time about my dad: a very good attorney and easily the most scrupulously honest person I’ve ever met, and I fully expect that record to stand forever.
 Back at the dealership, dad said he liked the car okeh, but his wife had said no white cars.
 Great lawyer; lousy liar, so it never occurred to me that he would utter a word of anything short of truth.
 I helpfully piped up and reminded him: “No, dad, mom said she wants a white car!”, interrupting his question about whether the car could be painted and spoiling his attempted negotiation tactic.

 Oops.
 Dad was cool about it; he didn’t get angry or anything.
-He explained—a little sheepishly—what he’d been trying to do.
-I don’t remember how long later, or by what process of negotiation, he wound up buying that white ’84 Caprice.
+He later explained—a little sheepishly—what he’d been trying to do.
+I don’t remember why or by what process of negotiation, but onehow or another he wound up buying that white ’84 Caprice.
 I don’t recall any others being tested or examined.
 This is kind of weird, as I think back on it.
 He wasn’t in an urgent rush, and Caprices weren’t exactly scarce; what was so special about this particular one?
 I’ll never know.